ryanrosello-og/playwright-slack-report/README.md

 ### **maxNumberOfFailuresToShow**
 Limits the number of failures shown in the Slack message, defaults to 10.
 ### **separateFlaky**
 Don't consider flaky tests as passed, instead output them separately.
 Flaky tests are tests that passed but not on the first try.
+This defaults to `false` but it is highly recommended that you switch this on.
 ### **slackOAuthToken**
 Instead of providing an environment variable `SLACK_BOT_USER_OAUTH_TOKEN` you can specify the token in the config in the `slackOAuthToken` field.
 ### **slackLogLevel** (default LogLevel.DEBUG)